 Thomas Jandris, PhD

-Dean, College of Graduate and Innovative ProgramsSenior Vice President for Educational Innovation Professor of Educational Leadership
+Dean, College of Innovative and Professional ProgramsSenior Vice President, Chief Innovation Officer (CINO) Professor of Educational Leadership

 College of Graduate and Innovative Programs